Transportation Employee Battles Union Officials’ Sexism, Self-Dealing

 Employee forced to deplete Paid Time Off with no recourse

-When Mindy’s workplace shut down during the Covid-19 pandemic, she was told that she could either use her personal PTO or take unemployment.
+Mindy was told that she could either use her personal PTO or take unemployment when her workplace shut down during the Covid-19 pandemic.

-Mindy preserves her PTO to care for her daughter when the need arises and taking unemployment would potentially mean losing seniority.
+Mindy preserves her PTO to care for her daughter when the need arises.
+Alternatively, taking unemployment would potentially mean losing seniority.
 Feeling trapped, Mindy opted to take PTO over unemployment so her seniority would continue to accrue.

 However, after two weeks, Mindy was put on unemployment until PennDOT resumed normal operations.
 When she asked to file a grievance after being laid off, she was simply told “no.”

-Male union officials ignored seniority to keep themselves and their friends working
+Male AFSCME officials ignored seniority to keep themselves and their friends working

-Mindy soon learned that while she was forced to take PTO and was put on involuntary unemployment, one crew remained working.
-This crew was made up of men who had lower seniority and were either AFSCME union officials or their friends and family.
+Mindy soon learned that while she had taken PTO and was put on involuntary unemployment, one crew remained working.
+A crew made up of men who had lower seniority and were either AFSCME union officials or their friends and family.

 Union violated its duty of fair representation